OWASP/wstg/document/5-Reporting/README.md

   - Possible values are "User", "Technical", "Hacker".
 - Risk of the vulnerability on the application.
   - Possible values are: "Informational", "Low", "Medium", "High", "Critical".
-  - On certain engagements it is required to have the [CVSS](https://www.first.org/cvss/) score.
+  - On certain engagements it is required to have a [CVSS](https://www.first.org/cvss/) score.
 If not required, sometimes it is good to have, and other times it just adds complexity to the report.
-- A detailed description of what is the vulnerability, how to exploit it, and the damage it can inflict.
+- A detailed description of what the vulnerability is, how to exploit it, and the damage that may result from its abuse.
 - A detailed remediation on how to resolve the vulnerability, possible improvements that could help strengthen the posture, and missing security practices.
 - Provide any additional resources that could help the reader to understand the vulnerability, such as an image, a video, a CVE, an external guide, etc.